 New Digital Learning Program

-The League’s new digital learning program will expand its longstanding investment in the professional development of orchestra leaders.
-It will help the League to:
+The League’s new digital learning program is expanding its longstanding investment in the professional development of orchestra leaders.
+It is helping the League to:

 - Reach exponentially more orchestra leaders.